rotki/docs/contribution-guides/contribute-as-developer.md

 pytest tests
 ```

-In order to do so, you will need to install the dependencies in the `requirements.txt` file.
+In order to do so, you will need to install the dependencies using `uv sync`.

 ### Get CoinGecko asset identifier